lees3/ecommerce-pattern-library/_products/aquamarine-crystal.md

 ---
-name: "Aquaramine Crystal"
+title: "Aquamarine Crystal"
+img: "/images/crystal.jpeg"
-description: |
+desc: |
-The Gemstone Aquamarine.
+"The Gemstone Aquamarine.
 Aquamarine, named for the Latin phrase "water of the sea", is the blue to blue-green variety Beryl. ...
-Aquamarine ranges in color from a faint light blue to blue and bluish-green, with lighter colored stones being the more common type
+Aquamarine ranges in color from a faint light blue to blue and bluish-green, with lighter colored stones being the more common type"
-image: "/images/crystal.jpeg"
 price: 85
-colors:
-- "Green"
-- "Olive"
-Shape: "Diamond Cut"

 ---